 provide a ready source of power during periods of low ambient energy or when demand for power peaks due to heavy MCU activity, periodic wireless transmission, and other power-intensive system states.

-Figure 1: Li-ion thin-film and rechargeable batteries provide sustained power for periodic peak-demand requirements from wireless MCUs such as the Silicon Laboratories EZRadioPRO wireless MCU series (Courtesy of Silicon Laboratories).
+Figure 1: Li-ion thin-film and rechargeable batteries provide sustained power for periodic peak-demand requirements from wireless MCUs such as the Silicon Labs EZRadioPRO wireless MCU series (Courtesy of Silicon Labs).

 The health and efficiency of these Lithium-ion-based storage devices depends on critically maintaining charging voltage within a narrow window (Figure 2).
 Voltages outside the operating range can lead to cell deterioration.
 In fact, even charging voltages that approach the limits of the safe operating range can lead to eventual loss of cell capacity (Figure 3).
 As a result, charge management circuits are critical in ensuring optimum output and lifetime of these storage devices.